castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 We explcitly name the `username_idx` unique constraint to help `find` create the correct query.
-It will return either a DBIx::Class::Row object, or undefined to indicate that no matching row was found.
-The Row object has accessor methods matching the column names provided in the **Result Class**, which will return the values stored in the database.
+It will return either a DBIx::Class::Row object, or `undef` to indicate that no matching row was found.
+The Row object we get back has accessor methods matching the column names provided in the **Result Class**, which will return the values that were fetched from the database.
 If an InflateColumn component has been used, then an object representing the data will be returned instead.

 Now that we've verified that fred is who he says he is, we can allow him to update his email address or change his password, and store